32 Amazing Free Haunted Houses and Halloween Displays in Los Angeles

 Burbank just might be Halloween central in Los Angeles.
 With so many studios located here, this has long been the home of the people who make the magic happen behind the cameras.
 And during the Halloween season, they tend to bring that magic home and set it up on their lawns.
 Cruise around in your car, and when you see a great neighborhood, park and explore on foot.

-Beverly Hills — The Witch’s House (Spadena House) on Walden Drive and Carmelita Avenue
+18. The Witch’s House (Spadena House) — Walden Dr. and Carmelita Ave., Beverly Hills

 The Holiday House is a treat for little kids with loads of atmosphere, but no scares.
 Photo courtesy of the Holiday House